RahmanKM/neocortexapi/source/MySEProject/sdr-to-bitmap.md

 // and set the inactive bits to black by passing the Color.Black, and active bits to yellow.
 NeoCortexUtils.DrawBitmap(twoDimArray, 1024, 1024, filePath, Color.Black, Color.Yellow);
 ```
-As next the below image is generated from the DrawBitMap method
+After that the below image is generated from the DrawBitMap method

 <img src="https://github.com/TanzeemHasan/neocortexapi/assets/74203937/9bfc6c35-925a-41cc-95db-50f494a8cedd" width="400" height="400" />

-For another example, take a random integer value ```50149```.
+Similarly, for another example, taken a random integer value ```50149```.
 This value will encode by setting up the sdr encoder settings and encode the value with that settings and also set up the two dimensional array
 ```csharp
             // This snippet creates a dictionary, encoderSettings, to hold the configuration parameters for the encoder.
 The dictionary contains key-value pairs where each key is a setting name,and the associated value               // is the setting's value.
 In this case, the only parameter specified is "N", set to 156.
 The parameter "N" represents the size of the output encoded vector, var encoderSettings = new Dictionary<string, object>